 Once you’re satisfied with the project, click ‘Export Video’ in the top right.
 Wait for it to process and click ‘Download’ on the final screen to save the finished file.

 Finally, you have an easy way to combine multiple audio files online.
 If you liked this guide, be sure to subscribe to the Kapwing Resources page for new tutorials.
 And, check out the related articles to keep learning:

-- How to Extract Audio from a YouTube Video
+- Extract Audio from a Video Online

 - Video Sound Editor: Edit the Audio Track of Your Video for Free Online